What We Do

 We study the molecular and physiological properties of receptor proteins that underlie excitatory synaptic transmission in the mammalian brain.
 Current research focuses primarily on understanding the roles of kainate receptors, a family of glutamate receptors whose diverse physiological functions include modulation of neurotransmission and induction of synaptic plasticity.
 We are also interested in exploring how kainate receptors might contribute to pathological processes such as epilepsy and pain.
 The laboratory investigates kainate receptor function using a diverse group of techniques that include patch-clamp electrophysiology, selective pharmacological compounds, molecular and cellular techniques, and gene-targeted mice.

-Vernon CG, Copits BA, Stolz JR, Guzmán YF, Swanson GT.
+Ishii T, Stolz JR, Swanson GT.